HDN1942/bf1942-modding-scripts/README.md

 * `destination_path`

-  Destination path for packed RFAs
+  Destination path for packed RFA(s).
+RFA file name will match final part of `source_path` if `destination_path` is a directory instead of a path to an RFA file.

 Options:
 * `-b`, `--base-path`